How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Orange scotch bonnet peppers.

-We find that home-grown peppers are usually hotter than those bought at the store.
+I always find that home-grown peppers are hotter than those bought at the store.
 If you are used to buying scotch bonnets at the grocery store, be prepared for some added heat with your harvests.

 How To Use Scotch Bonnets

 Once you start to harvest your ripe scotch bonnets, you’ll need a plan for how to use them.
 The harvests can often be overwhelming, especially with such spicy peppers.
-However, we have some ideas for you here:
+Here are some ideas:

 • Make hot sauce.
 Scotch bonnets pair well with other sweet, tropical flavors.
 Get creative and play with fruits like mangoes, pineapple, coconut, papaya and lime.
 This is a great way to store peppers for a long time!